 Although not quite VR, these environments allowed attendees to enjoy familiar aspects of event spaces through the virtual format instead of just clicking through screens and videos that all look the same.
 Using design elements to give your virtual event a unique look and feel will help set your it apart and serve to distinguish various spaces within the event platform as well.

 If content is King, delivery is Queen.
 There’s so much more to consider in virtual events, but especially for very content heavy events, the delivery needs to be an 11 out of 10.

 Get star hosts, moderators, and speakers that can own the virtual setting and encourage engagement throughout the event.
+WW (formerly Weight Watchers) partnered with Oprah Winfrey last year to deliver a four-part virtual event series titled, Your Life in Focus: Be The Love You Need.
+One advantage of virtual events is that speakers can tune in from anywhere, so it’s often easier to land big names remotely.
 Do your research to optimize who is delivering your content and how to energize the audience and create an exciting atmosphere.

 Virtual Social Event Ideas

 Virtual cooking or cocktail classes are fun options for a social event.
 All you need to do is find a cook or mixologist, and have everyone join in from their kitchens.
 Even as the pandemic wanes, some people are still wary of socializing like they used to.
 This kind of activity can also be a great way to bring remote teams together.
 Even when social distancing is no longer a worry, travel may still not be practical for every social get-together.

 By providing a cooking or mixology class, you can give attendees a chance to socialize and bond while allowing them to learn some new skills, all from the comfort of their home.
 Consider sending kits in advance so that participants will have everything they need for the class, or at the very least, provide a list of ingredients for them to prepare.